tranquyetdev/aws-101/scp/README.md

 ## Why DENY is Preferred for SCPs:

+By default, FullAWSAccess is granted to all accounts in an organization.
+This means that all actions are allowed unless explicitly denied.
+To restrict permissions, you can use SCPs to deny specific actions across all accounts in an organization or organizational unit (OU).
+When using SCPs, it is recommended to use **DENY** statements to restrict actions, rather than **ALLOW** statements.
+This approach helps ensure that you are following the principle of least privilege and that you are not inadvertently granting more permissions than intended.

 1. **SCPs Work as Guardrails**:

    - SCPs are designed to act as **guardrails** that restrict or block certain actions across all accounts within an organization or organizational unit (OU).